0xn3va/fuzdir/README.md

                         the maximum number of threads that can be used to requests, by default 10 threads --timeout TIMEOUT     connection timeout, by default 5s.
-  --retry RETRY         number of attempts to connect to the server, by default 3 times --throttling SECONDS  delay time in seconds (float) between requests sending --proxy URL           HTTP or SOCKS5 proxy
+  --retry RETRY         number of attempts to connect to the server, by default 3 times --retry-status-list STATUS_LIST
+                        a comma-separated list of HTTP status codes for which should be retry on, by default 504, 502, 503 --ignore-retry-fail   ignore failed attempts to connect to server and continue fuzzing --throttling SECONDS  delay time in seconds (float) between requests sending --proxy URL           HTTP or SOCKS5 proxy
                         usage format: